 Joselson was invited to Leipzig, where she presented lecture and master classes about American song composers at a convention for the German Association of Voice TeacherInternationaConvention--BDG.
 In Halle, she taught bel canto technique and was an artist-in-residence at the Asolo Song Festival and Institute in Italy.
 She also traveled to perform and teach at Puebla’s National Music Conservatory in Mexico.
 Joselson has adjudicated both state and regional competitions for the National Association of Teachers of Singing in Iowa and Illinois, and for the Classical Singer Convention in Chicago, at which she also presented master classes.
 Joselson performed a recital in Philadelphia as well as Russian and French Repertoire for the 54th Annual Midwest Modern Language Convention in Cincinnati.
 She is also a featured soloist on NPR’s World Canvas program produced by Iowa Public Radio in Iowa City’s Old Capital’s Senate Chamber.

-Joselson received her Doctor of Musical Arts from Rutgers University.
-She has been on the faculty at the University of Iowa School of Music since 1997.
-Joselson lives in Iowa City with her husband Michael, teenage children Manny and Leah, and their four cats, Harry, Estie, Gibson and Carlino.
+Joselson has branched out into musical theater, having performed Desirée in Sondheim’s A Little Night Music with Middlebury Opera, Golde in Fiddler on the Roof, Glinda/Auntie Em in The Wizard of Oz, and Mama Morton in Kander and Ebb’s Chicago, the Musicalwith Iowa City’s Old Capitol Opera.
+Joselson received her Doctor of Musical Arts Degree from Rutgers University.
+She has been on the faculty at the University of Iowa since 1997.
+Joselson lives in Iowa City with her husband Michael, teenage children Manny and Leah, and their four cats Harry, Estie, Gibson, and Carlino.